 The 8-inch flower clusters start out green in early spring and gradually intensify to their mature color.
 The everblooming flower clusters repeat in cycles all summer long.
 Endless Summer Hydrangea offers a wide variety of vivid colors.
 The flowering shrub comes in bright blue, purple, or warm pink.

 The large flower clusters are a great addition to flower arrangements fresh or dried.
 They are often used in interior design and event decorating.

 Endless Summer Hydrangea Care

-Endless Summer Blue hydrangea are easy to care for.
-They resist disease and are drought tolerant.
+Endless Summer Blue hydrangeas are easy to care for.
+They resist disease and are drought-tolerant.
 Due to the texture of their leaves, they are not desired by deer.
 Overall, they are very low maintenance.

 Endless summer hydrangea grows best in hardiness zones 4 through 9.
 They are winter hardy, most often don’t need any winter protection, and can withstand temperatures as low as -30 degrees Fahrenheit.

 Plant them in evenly moist, nutrient-dense, and well-drained soil.
 Soil pH should range between 6.0 – 8.0 (Moderately acidic to moderately alkaline).
 The soil pH will have a direct effect on the color.
 The more acidic the soil, the bluer the flowers will become.
 The more alkaline the soil is, the pinker it will become.
 Purple flowers will result from being more in the middle.
 How fun, right?!